Eliminating the Barriers: Demystifying Wi-Fi Baseband Design and Introducing the PicoScenes Wi-Fi Sensing Platform: Characterizing the Pervasive CSI Distortion

-According to Tests T1 and T2, the baseband of both Tx and Rx end exert distortion to the CSI, and we use $\mathbf{H}_{tx}$ and $\mathbf{H}_{rx}$ to denote their influences respectively.
-Bringing them into Eq.~\ref{eq:csi_basic_form}, we arrive at the revised CSI model:
+According to tests T1, T2 and T5, both the Tx and Rx basebands introduce distortion in the CSI.
+We use $\mathbf{H}_{tx}$ and $\mathbf{H}_{rx}$ to denote their influences, respectively.
+Substituting both terms into (\ref{eq:csi_basic_form}), we obtain the revised CSI model:

-Eq.~\ref{eq:new_csi_form} \textit{for the first time accommodates the baseband distortion} explicitly.
-However, in practice, Eq.~\ref{eq:new_csi_form} is difficult to apply, because it requires to measure $\mathbf{H}_{tx}$ and $\mathbf{H}_{rx}$ individually, and its matrix form forbids the merging of $\mathbf{H}_{tx}$ and $\mathbf{H}_{rx}$.